 Apart from the various venues on the site and their unique architecture, there are other attractions.
 The most iconic is the ArcelorMittal Orbit, a 115-metre high observation tower, designed by Anish Kapoor in collaboration with engineer Cecil Balmond.
 This is situated between the Olympic Stadium and the Aquatics Centre and allows visitors to view the whole Olympic Park from two observation platforms.
 Costing over £19 million, this steel structure is Britain’s largest piece of public art.

-The southern part of the Park will focus on retaining the festival atmosphere of the Games, with riverside gardens, markets, events, cafes and bars.
+The southern part of the London Olympic Park will focus on retaining the festival atmosphere of the Games, with riverside gardens, markets, events, cafes and bars.
 The northern area will use the latest green techniques to manage flood and rain water, while providing quieter public space and habitats for hundreds of existing and rare species, from kingfishers to otters.

 Read more: What to Do With Two Weeks in England